isomerpages/mlaw-corp/news/press-releases/_posts/2025-09-09-post-Statement by MinLaw on AGO Report Audit Observations relating to IPTO.md

 ---
-title: Statement by MinLaw on AGO Report Audit Observations relating to IPTO
+title: Statement by MinLaw on AGO Report Audit Observations relating to the Insolvency and Public Trustee’s Office (IPTO)
 permalink: /statement-by-minlaw-on-ago-report-audit-observations-relating-to-ipto/
 date: 2025-09-09
 layout: post